robcarver17/pysystemtrade/docs/data.md

 - code here: [/sysobjects/instruments.py](/sysobjects/instruments.py)

 Futures instruments are the things we actually trade, eg DAX futures, but not specific contracts.
 Apart from the instrument code we can store *metadata* about them.
-This isn't hard wired into the class, but currently includes things like the asset class, cost parameters, and so on.
+This isn't hard-wired into the class, but currently includes things like the asset class, cost parameters, and so on.

 ### Contract dates and expiries
 - code here: [/sysobjects/contract_dates_and_expiries.py](/sysobjects/contract_dates_and_expiries.py)